YaogeJi/website-academic/content/personal/runner/index.md

 ---
-title: As a runner
+title: I am a Runner
-subtitle: Yao Ji as a runner
+subtitle: When I can feel the wind.

 # Summary for listings and search engines
-summary: Where I can feel the wind.
+summary: Yao Ji Purdue Running

 # # Link this post with a project
 # projects: []